 As stated above, Temperform issued a purchase order (\$26,000) on July 07, 2019, for an afterburner (secondary combustion chamber) to control fumes from the burn-off oven.
-In addition, Temperform hired Apex (about July 2019, supported by Apex's private equity owners Sentinel Capital Partners, Apex of Rockville, Maryland purchased Bureau Veritas) to review the processes & emissions (quality & quantity) and to revise the existing permit (PTI No. 60-00B \rightarrow PTI No. 60-00C) to include afterburner for burn-off oven, replace scrubbers with baghouses, install five (5) emissions capture devices to replace existing entire plant capture, increase stack height & exit velocity by tapering (to reduce discharge cross-sectional area) the stack at exit point, etc. Apex (Bureau Veritas) will conduct a stack test to characterize current emissions.
+Installed the afterburner in March 2020 and started operating in April 2021; the delay was due to COVID-19 cross-border (US-Can) issues.
+In addition, Temperform hired Apex (about July 2019, supported by Apex's private equity owners Sentinel Capital Partners, Apex of Rockville, Maryland purchased Bureau Veritas) to review the processes & emissions (quality & quantity) and to revise the existing permit (PTI No. 60-00B \rightarrow PTI No. 60-00C) to include afterburner for burn-off oven, update scrubbers, install five (5) emissions capture devices to replace existing entire plant capture, increase stack height & exit velocity by tapering (to reduce discharge cross-sectional area) the stack at exit point, etc. Apex (Bureau Veritas) will conduct a stack test to characterize current emissions.
 Moreover, the modified permit may require stack test.
-Further, I recommended activated carbon injection into the baghouse to control odor from the capture devices.
-An afterburner (secondary combustion chamber) with no heat recovery, for burn-off oven, has already (March 2020) been installed but final connections are being made.
+Further, I recommended activated carbon injection into the baghouse if and when installed to control odor from the capture devices.
+The baghouse project has been cancelled and the scrubbers (2) and the capture systems have repaired and upgraded.
+An afterburner (secondary combustion chamber) with no heat recovery, for burn-off oven, has already (March 2020) been installed but final connections were made in April 2021 to start operating.
+The operating temperature will be 1350 °F when high temperature bags will be installed.

-PTI No. 60-00B (to be revised to 60-00C)
+PTI No. 60-00B (to be revised to 60-00C per the August 2021 PTI application # APP-2021-0207)